LucasSchmirl/openCv/README.md

 - WSL2 version: 1.0.3.0 on Win11
 - Ubuntu 20.04.5 LTS
 - Python version: 3.8.10
-- opencv-contrib version: 4.7.0.68
+- opencv-contrib version: 4.7.0.68 (for Python)
+- opencv-contrib version: 3.4.19-dev (for C++)

 <br>

 ### Weird WSL bugs

-- When using older version of WSL2 pics close immideately or dont close at all after using the keyboard to interact with `waitkey(0)` the key chache can get stuck.
+- When using older version of WSL2 Image-Windows close immediately or don't close at all after using the keyboard to interact with `waitkey(0)` the key chache can get stuck.

     Workaround is to **restart your WSL** from `PowerShell` using:
     ```powershell
     wsl --shutdown
     ```
-    Fix that worked for me is to simply update your WSL from `PowerShell` using:
+    Fix (that worked for me) is to simply update your WSL from `PowerShell` using:

     ```powershell
     wsl --update
+    ```

+    Update your stuff inside WSL from `bash` using:
+    ```bash
+    sudo apt-get update && sudo apt-get upgrade -y
+    sudo apt update && sudo apt upgrade -y
     ```

 <br>